Healthy Homes Assessment Ōtāne

 Checking Your Healthy Home?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to schedule your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling can be significant for property owners and landlords.
+For professional advice, call today to book your rental properties home evaluation.

 home assessments for rental properties